This post may contain affiliate links. Please read our disclosure policy.

 Preparing the filling:

-- Remove from the heat and let it cools down completely before wrapping.
+- Remove from the heat and let it cool down completely before wrapping.
 Can be prepared one day ahead

 - In a large mixing bowl, add in all-purpose flour, salt, sugar, and eggs.
 Stir to mix everything.
 Gradually add in the milk and stir to mix thoroughly.
 Lastly add in the melted butter.
 Important step: Strain the mixture to get rid of any lumps